Ilaris Patient Tips

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- This medicine may raise your chances for very bad or even deadly health problems.
-Your doctor will monitor you for serious side effects.
+- This medicine may increase your chances for very bad or even deadly health problems.
+Your doctor will monitor you for serious side effects and infections.

 - Like all medicines, Ilaris may be associated with side effects.
 Not everyone will experience all of these side effects.
 Depending upon why you are using this medicine, you may have risk for different side effects from other people.